sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1000 - nlp-table.md

    - Sensible splits the document into equal-sized, overlapping chunks.
    - Sensible scores your concatenated table descriptions against each chunk using the OpenAI Embeddings API.
    - Sensible gets a list of page numbers from the top-scoring chunks.
-2. Sensible extracts all the tables on the pages most likely to contain your table, using an OCR provider.
+2. Sensible extracts all the tables on the pages most likely to contain your table, using the [OCR engine](doc:ocr-engine) specified by the document type.
 Sensible supports multi-page tables.
 4. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
 To create the score:

    - Sensible concatenates all your column descriptions with your overall table description.